dvirgiln/streams-kafka/README.md

 # Technical considerations
   * Usage of docker in one click:
     * Kafka broker
-    * Spark master and workers.
+    * Spark cluster.
     * Akka producer.
     * Akka consumer.
     * Spark streaming consumer.
-  * Scala template that allows to submit spark jobs to the spark master node.
+  * Creation of a scala template that allows to submit spark jobs to the spark master node.
   * All the projects are dockerized using sbt.
 Has been used the [marcuslonnberg plugin](https://github.com/marcuslonnberg/sbt-docker)
   * This is a good example how to run different subprojects using  different scala versions:
              [sbt-cross plugin](https://github.com/marcuslonnberg/sbt-docker)